 You’re already aware that eating foods that have expired are bad for your health.
 Well, if you’re still using makeup and beauty products that are past their expiry date, this will also have a negative effect on your health!

-So how when do makeup products expire?
-And how do you even know how to find these dates?
+So how can you tell when your makeup products expire?
+How do you even find these dates?
 Read on to find out all you need to know in this Definitive Guide to Makeup Expiration Dates.

 I recently went on a bit of a decluttering binge of my entire apartment, including my makeup bag and bathroom.
 You know those days where you JUST can’t handle one more second of looking at all of the clothes, makeup, food, bank statements etc that you’ve been meaning to clear out for ages?